devmoekamel/Ecommerce/README.md

 ## screenShots
 ## Screenshots

-Here are some screenshots from the Tareeq app:
+Here are some screenshots from the Release App:

 <div align="center">
   <h2>Mobile App Screenshots</h2>